Keshvadi/mpquic-on-scion-ipc/README.md

 Some of these scripts were not used for the 4 weeks testing period as they are deprecated.
 Used were pathdiscovery, comparer, prober, mp-prober, bw_alldiscover, bw_mltipath and tr_collector.

-This approach gives us both a compiled CSV (for some of the scripts) as well as all the raw data at the and.
+This approach gives us both a compiled CSV (for some of the scripts) as well as all the raw data at the end.
 Through the structure of working and archive directories we are also able to access the already collected data at any point without interfering with the ongoing measurements.
 This may be used for backup needs.

 For the analysis we provide one script each to compile and calculate the gathered statistics as well as to create representative graphs.
 These scripts are found in the AnalysisScripts directory.
 By simply changing the variable for the directory it can be run on any subset of data.
 Resulting graphs are output into subdirs while raw numbers are printed to the CLI and written to files.